Yosinan/Yenetta-Bootcamp-Project/README.md

-# Yenetta Code Bootcamp Project
+# Yenetta Code Bootcamp Project - Product Management System

 This is a MERN (MongoDB, Express.js, React, Node.js) project that allows you to perform CRUD operations on products.
 The project consists of both the frontend and backend components.